BenjaminNiquet/gitbook-connector-api/websockets.md

 For use cases, when polling would be too resource consuming or not enough "real-time", websockets should be used.
 After successful connection, the client will start receiving messages depending on configuration of the Connector integration in Commander.

+We highly recommend utilizing the Webhook method instead of Websockets.
+Websockets is unstable, and therefore, we are unable to offer a comprehensive assistance for any issues that may arise.
+Nevertheless, we have a best practice article in our HelpCenter.
+However, we do acknowledge two exceptions where the use of Websockets is recommended: payments notification and key cutter device notification.

 ## Endpoint

 `[WebSocketAddress]/ws/connector`